 Finally, the registry will provide compensation to participants and their HCPs who serves as data reporters to the registry.
 Compensation will be sent to the HCPs involved in the pregnant women's care once the pregnancy outcome data have been collected.
-Compensation will be sent to participants once pregnancy outcome data have been collected if fetal loss occurs or once 12-month infant outcome data have been collected.
-If the pregnant women's care once the pregnancy outcome data have been collected if fetal loss occurs or once 12-month infant outcome data have been collected.
+Compensation will be sent to participants once pregnancy outcome data have been collected if fetal loss occurs or once 12-month infant outcome data have been collected if live birth occurs.
+Compensation will be sent to pediatric HCPs once 12-month infant outcome data have been collected.